ckz-y/intersection-safety-infra-detection/README.md

 ## Project Organization

 ```
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README.
 ├── data
-│   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details
-│
 ├── models             <- Trained and serialized models, model predictions, or model summaries
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
-│
-├── pyproject.toml     <- Project configuration file with package metadata for
-│                         intersection_safety_infra_detection and configuration for tools like black
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │